MiDataInt/mdi-manager/docs/actions/run.md

 *  ondemand = a worker node in a Slurm cluster, accessed via Open OnDemand

 *  server = a mdi-cloud-server container on a publicly addressable cloud instance  Most users manually calling `mdi::run()` want 'local' (the default).
 `install`     |     logical.
 When TRUE (the default), `mdi::run()` will clone or pull all repositories and install any missing R packages.
 Setting `install` to FALSE will allow the server to start a bit more quickly.
+Ignored when `mode` is 'node', since cluster nodes may/will not have internet access to download software.
 `url`     |     character.
 The complete browser URL to load the web page.
 Examples: 'http://localhost' (the default) or 'https://mymdi.org'.
 `port`     |     integer.
 The port to use on the host specified in `url` .
 Defaults to the canonical Shiny port, 3838.
 Example: setting `url`  to 'https://mymdi.org' and `port` to 5000 will yield a final access url of 'https://mymdi.org:5000/'.
 `browser`     |     logical.
 Whether or not to attempt to launch a web browser after starting the MDI server.
 Defaults to FALSE unless `mode` is 'local' or 'ondemand'.